Atem18/atemlire/_drafts/how-to-get-a-small-and-secure-container-for-your-python-applications.md

 Hi,

 Today we are gonna talk about containers.
-Whether you are using Docker, Podman, Kubernetes or something else, if you are developing an application in Python, you will have create an image and most of the time, people don't really know how to get a small and secure image.
+Whether you are using Docker, Podman, Kubernetes or something else, if you want to put a Python application in a container, you will have create an image and most of the time, people don't really know how to get a small and secure image.
 Let's fix it.

 For reference, here is the Dockerfile we will be using: